 The Sunshine Tour is littered with players who have the potential to play at the highest level.
 But who are failing to fulfil their ability to do so.
 Why?
 The prevailing attitude to improving and developing over values the physical and under values the mental.
 Too much time and effort is focused on developing swings and physiques.
 Far too little time and attention is focused on learning how to put their already considerable abilities to use when it matters.
 At the highest level of the game the differences are not physical but mental.
 What separates Branden Grace from any player on the Sunshine Tour is not his bodies range of motion or the technique of his swing!

 As a player when we have expectations, we have preconceived ideas of how we should play.
 So many professional golfing careers are thwarted by these.
 All too often players are so aware of what they want to achieve, that they create an idealised image or version of their game.
-They use this idealised version as the standard to which they measure themselves, this distracts from how they are actually playing.”Some people think they are concentrating when they are merely worrying” Bobby Jones
+They use this idealised version as the standard to which they measure themselves, this distracts from how they are actually playing.”Some people think they are concentrating when they are merely worrying” browse around this site Bobby Jones

 These expectations create a tension or anxiety due to the difference between expectation and what will actually happen.
 It’s a fact that increasing tension and anxiety levels decreases our bodies ability to perform motor skills.
 The golf swing is a complex motor skill.
 The effect is that what appears to be an innocent way of thinking creates a potentially career threatening barrier.We term this type or habit of thinking as getting in our own way.
 It is by far the greatest inhibitor of potential amongst all levels of golfer but particularly elite players.
 The more elite the player the more refined their mental skills need to be.